Great American Comeback? Trump's economy has both boom and gloom

 For those heavily invested in the stock market, the bull market’s gains have been heady, although they mostly went to a small group of Americans at the top of the economy.

-But things are not all rosy (tmsnrt.rs/3b9ZgSz).
-Overall economic growth is sluggish compared to historical averages.
+Things are not all rosy (tmsnrt.rs/3b9ZgSz).
+Overall economic growth is sluggish compared with historical averages.

 The administration’s trade wars unleashed uncertainty and slowed global economies around the world, but they have not put an obvious dent in U.S. trade deficits - something Trump said he would eliminate.

-There has been no sign that productivity or business investment are surging, something administration officials pledged would flow from a large corporate tax cut.
+There has been no sign that productivity or business investment is surging, something administration officials pledged would flow from a large corporate tax cut.